Krakow info

 Museums in Krakow with specialist collections

 Krakow boasts the best collections in Poland, and some of its treasures are the envy of every museum in the world.
-Click here to go to the city's major museums.
+Click here to go to the major Krakow museums.
 Following are Krakow sites with collections of special interest.

-Cathedral Museum on the Wawel Hill
+Cathedral Museum / Muzeum Katedralne on the Wawel Hill

 Best items from the Wawel Cathedral's treasure-house.
 Best items from the Wawel Cathedral's treasure-house.